Contamination saga may hurt reputation of French agri-business: minister

 Seeking to mitigate any damage, Le Maire said the blame laid squarely on the shoulders of Lactalis, one of the world’s largest dairies, and retailers after two recalls were issued for infant formula and other products.

 “This is a serious matter.
-There has been unacceptable behaviour which should be punished,” Le Maire told a news conference.
+There has been unacceptable behavior which should be punished,” Le Maire told a news conference.